JosephLai241/URS/README.md

 ## Livestreaming Reddit via PRAW

-These tools may be used to livestream submissions or comments from Subreddits or Redditors.
+These tools may be used to livestream comments or submissions from Subreddits or Redditors.

+**Comments are streamed by default**.
+To stream submissions instead, include the `--stream-submissions` flag.

-New submissions or comments will continue to display within your terminal until you abort the stream using `Ctrl + C`.
-After aborting the stream, the Reddit objects that have appeared during the stream will be written to a JSON file named with the streamed Subreddit or Redditor as well as the stream duration.
+**New comments or submissions will continue to display within your terminal until you abort the stream using `Ctrl + C`**.

 The filenames will follow this format:

-`[SUBREDDIT_OR_REDDITOR]-[REDDIT_OBJECTS]-[DURATION].json`
+`[SUBREDDIT_OR_REDDITOR]-[comments_OR_submissions]-[DURATION_IN_HOURS_MINUTES_SECONDS].json`

 This file is then saved in the main `livestream` directory into the `subreddits` or `redditors` directory depending on which stream was run.

+Reddit objects will be written to this JSON file in real time.
+After aborting the stream, the filename will be updated with the duration.

 ### Attributes